 Even if your work isn’t perfect for a particular agency, if you are the right personality fit for the team you might just find you’re the kind of person they want to spend time with and mould into their next big thing.

-08. Embrace your nerves (they’re just adrenalin in disguise)
+08. Embrace your nerves

 Of course, you may feel very nervous about a degree show situation.
 You’re human.
 The best way to deal with your nerves is to remember that they’ll be perceived as a positive thing.
 You see, your nerves show that you care, that you’re passionate about the opportunity and that you’re taking the whole thing seriously.